ablab/quast-website/docs/about.md

 * [St. Petersburg State University](https://english.spbu.ru/science-4)
 * [The EOSS program](https://chanzuckerberg.com/eoss/) of The Chan Zuckerberg Initiative

+The server is running using computational resources provided by the [Computer Center of Research park](http://www.cc.spbu.ru/en) of St. Petersburg State University.

 <a name="license"></a>
 ### License and Terms of use